Production Designers

 International Experience

 Production designers with credits on major Hollywood features filmed in Prague including Mission: Impossible and The Gray Man.
-They understand the expectations of studios and streamers working in the European market.
+They know the expectations of studios and streamers working in the European market.

 03.